 Saving more today to spend tomorrow

 It’s a good idea to set aside as much money as possible to support your retirement.
-Any contribution to your KiwiSaver account is better than none.
+Any contribution to KiwiSaver account is better than none.
 If you haven’t already, why not sign up for KiwiSaver today?

 How much money will you have when you retire?